kennycummings/javascript-quiz-game/README.md

 # javascript-quiz-game

-This JavaScript code is a JavaScript quiz.
+This JavaScript is a basic structure for a quiz with a timer and score-saving functionality.
 The point of this exercise is to advance my JavaScript knowledge by using variables, DOM elements, event listeners, and functions.
 I used BootStrap for some of the styling.

 ### 1. Data Structure:
    - `const questions`: Each object represents a quiz question.
 Each question object has properties for the question itself (`question`), an array of choices (`choices`), and the correct answer (`correctAnswer`).